Akuli/teek/docs/tkinter.rst

 Text and Notebook
-    Many things are very different (read: much better and more pythonic) in pythotk.
-You probably need to read most of pythotk's :ref:`text widget docs <textwidget>` or :ref:`notebook docs <notebook>` anyway, so I won't even try to summarize everything here.
+    Many things are very different (read: much better and more pythonic) in teek.
+You probably need to read most of teek's :ref:`text widget docs <textwidget>` or :ref:`notebook docs <notebook>` anyway, so I won't even try to summarize everything here.